- Home

 Ask questions

 If you are confused or want to check anything, it is important to ask your specialist questions.
-Try to prepare a list of questions before appointments.
+Try to prepare a list before appointments.
 If you have a lot of questions, you could talk to a breast care nurse.

 Consider a second opinion

 You may want to get a second opinion from another specialist, to confirm or clarify your specialist’s recommendations, or to reassure you that you have explored all of your options.
 Specialists are used to people doing this.
 Your GP or specialist can refer you to another specialist and send your initial results to that person.
-You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
-You might decide you would prefer to be treated by the second specialist.

 It’s your decision

 Adults have the right to accept or refuse any treatment that they are offered.
-For example, some people with advanced cancer choose treatment that has significant side effects even if it gives only a small benefit for a short period of time.
-Others decide to focus their treatment on quality of life.
-You may want to discuss your decision with the treatment team, GP, family and friends.
+For example, some people with advanced cancer choose treatment that has significant side effects, even if it gives only a small benefit for a short period of time.

 For more on this see Cancer care and your rights.